jscott1971-zz/ubuntu-unattended/README.md

  please enter your preferred timezone: Europe/Amsterdam
 ```

+* Enter your preferred hostname; the default is *ubuntu*
+...
+ please enter your preferred hostname: ubuntu
+...

-* Enter your desired username; the default is *netson*:
+* Enter your desired username; the default is <login_name>:

 ```
- please enter your preferred username: netson
+ please enter your preferred username: user
 ```

 * Enter the password for your user account; the default is *empty*